DoubleARon96/p5-gym-session-plans/README.md

 ]

 2. update / edit the new story
-*  I had an issue with getting the news story to upadate so i had to do some research and the problem was i had the urls set up wrong so it was using the wrong views function
+*  I had an issue with getting the news story to update so i had to do some research and the problem was i had the urls set up wrong so it was using the wrong views function

 >Urls.py
 path('sv/', views.showView, name='show_url'),